-Boating accidents can result from the negligent operation or maintenance of the vessel.
+Boating accidents can result from the negligent operation or maintenance of a vessel.
 Our Bowling Green attorneys handle boating cases stemming from another’s negligence in:

-- Failing to pay attention to surrounding watercrafts and individuals;
+- Failing to pay attention to surrounding watercraft and individuals

-- Failing to carry safety equipment on board; and
+- Failing to carry safety equipment on board

 Work-Related Maritime Accidents

-Traditionally, on-the-job injuries are covered under an employer’s workers’ compensation benefits; however, maritime workers are not covered by on-shore workers’ compensation regulations.
-To protect maritime workers, special laws, including the Jones Act, have been enacted to assist a worker’s recovery of compensation for work-related injuries.
+Traditionally, on-the-job injuries are covered under an employer’s workers’ compensation benefits; however, maritime laborers are not covered by onshore workers’ compensation regulations.
+To protect maritime workers, special laws, including the Jones Act, have been enacted to assist an employee's recovery of compensation for work-related injuries.

 What Will a Bowling Green Attorney Do to Help?

 Whether you were injured on the job or during a recreational boating outing on one of the several lakes around Bowling Green, your attorney will conduct a thorough investigation into the accident for evidence of another’s negligence.
-Once your attorney completes the investigation, he or she will create a claim that best supports your pursuit of compensation.
+Once your attorney completes the investigation, they will create a claim that best supports your pursuit of compensation.